 When it comes to data stories, act two is the back-and-forth exploration of the problem.
 In the traditional story spine they refer to it as “because of that…”; for analytics we call it “slicing-and-dicing.”
 Throughout act two of your data story you are showing your audience the drivers of problems and identifying any outliers.

-In traditional storytelling, the third act is the part of the story where the main character learns what they truly need, as opposed to what they thought they wanted.
+In traditional storytelling, the third act is the part of the story where the main character learns what she truly needs, as opposed to what she thought she wanted.
 The character has gone on a transformation along the course of the story, and that is evidenced in the final act.

 This is much harder to pull off in data storytelling.
 In data storytelling, I believe the protagonist is the audience.
 Much like the main character, the audience needs to be transformed and understand something new and important.
 A satisfying story is when a problem is fixed and the world is set right in some way.
 Great data stories deliver that change -- but to do so they need to do more than change the audience’s perspective.
 They need to make the audience act on, not just discuss, this transformation.